Written byRyone Visscher

 Method 3: Recover data from SD card with Time Machine backup

 Time Machine is a built-in backup and recovery tool on your Mac computer.
 It can back up your system, applications, files on Mac's main disk, and data on external drives connected to the Mac.
 You can use Time Machine backup to restore the lost data if you have backed it up.

-How to restore lost files from SD card using Time Machine backup:
+How to restore lost files from an SD card using Time Machine backup:

-1. Connect the external hard drive containing Time Machine backup to your Mac.
+1. Connect the external hard drive containing the Time Machine backup to your Mac.